voila-dashboards/voila/docs/source/deploy.rst

        web: voila --port=$PORT --no-browser --Voila.ip=0.0.0.0 your_notebook.ipynb

-4. Initialize your git repo and commit your code.
+4. Initialize a git repo and commit your code.
 At minimum you need to commit your notebooks, requirements.txt, runtime.txt, and the Procfile.

    .. code:: bash